LMauricius/ChakraL-experiment/Docs/src/content/2_Language_features/Expressions/Operators/Context_operators.md

     c = 4
 ok

-C def A & B ** ERROR: String is not Integer for override of member 'b'
+C def A & B ** ERROR: Cannot override Integer member 'b' with a String context
 ```

 The copy (`new`{.chakral}) operator is automatically created for the combination if and only if the copy operator is defined for each of its operands.